 Rock House is designed to emulate a seaside town found in the South of France, Capri or elsewhere on the Mediterranean coast.
 41 studio suites are on the property, with one and two-bedroom cottages ranging from 631 to 1,907 square feet and priced from $600,000 to $1.625 million.
 Four additional four and five-bedroom single-family estates at the hillside resort will be offered for sale in the second phase.

 “We are re-imaging what it means to escape to the islands, and buyers are responding.
-Twenty-five percent of the homes have already been reserved,” said Mark Durliat, CEO and co-founder of Grace Bay Resorts.
+Fifty percent of the homes have already been sold,” said Mark Durliat, CEO and co-founder of Grace Bay Resorts.
 “With an exclusive location in the upscale residential neighborhood of International Drive, Rock House will deliver an elegant property with timeless appeal that cannot be found in a traditional oceanfront condominium.

 Rock House’s signature restaurant will offer dazzling 180-degree views of the archipelago’s barrier reef and Atlantic Ocean.
 A spa and fitness center, tennis courts and jogging trails will enhance the sense of well-being for residents of Rock House.

 One of eight inhabited islands out of the 40 Turks and Caicos Islands, Providenciales is world-renowned for its pristine, white-sand beaches and turquoise waters.
 It has become one of the most sought-after destinations for luxury second-home owners.
 Selected as one of the World’s Best Islands by TripAdvisor, the destination features diving and snorkeling in the island’s miles of spectacular coral reefs; water sports including world-renowned kite surfing, horseback riding, golfing, and notable sites including the world’s only conch farm and relics from the island’s plantation history.